 Secretary-Treasurer: Emily Skidmore, Texas Tech University

-Website and Online Operations Manager: Andrew Israel Ross, University of Southern Mississippi
+Website and Online Operations Manager: Andrew Israel Ross, Loyola University Maryland

 Katie Batza, University of Kansas (2018-2020)